Athletics at the 2004 Summer Olympics – Men's 800 metres: Competition format

 The men's 800 metres had a much larger field (79 entered and 72 started, compared with 61 starters in 2000) but again used a three-round format, the most common format since 1912 though there had been variations.
 The "fastest loser" system introduced in 1964 was used for the first two rounds.
 There were nine first-round heats, each with 8 athletes; the top two runners in each heat as well as the next six fastest overall advanced to the semifinals.
 There were three semifinals with 8 athletes each (except that one had an extra runner due to an advancement by obstruction rule in the first round); the top two runners in each semifinal and the next two fastest overall advanced to the eight-man final.

 Records

-Prior to the competition, the existing World and Olympic records were as follows.
+Prior to the competition, the existing World record, Olympic record, and world leading time were as follows:

 No new world or Olympic records were set during the competition.
 The following national records were established during the competition: